 -

 Sort the Data: Before attempting to find the range, sort the dataset in ascending or descending order.
 This makes it easier to identify the minimum and maximum values, reducing the risk of errors.
 Sorting can be done manually for small datasets or using spreadsheet software like Excel or Google Sheets for larger datasets.
-For example, if your data is: 34, 12, 45, 28, 67, 21, sorting it will give you: 12, 21, 28, 34, 45, 67.
+As an example, if your data is: 34, 12, 45, 28, 67, 21, sorting it will give you: 12, 21, 28, 34, 45, 67.
 This immediately shows that 12 is the minimum and 67 is the maximum.

 -